arthurnw/workmux/README.md

 ## Philosophy

-- **One worktree, one tmux window**: Each git worktree gets its own dedicated, pre-configured tmux window
+- **One worktree, one tmux window**: Each git worktree gets its own dedicated, pre-configured tmux window.
-- **Frictionless**: Multi-step workflows reduced to simple commands
+- **Frictionless**: Multi-step workflows are reduced to simple commands.
-- **Configuration as code**: Define your tmux layout and setup steps in `.workmux.yaml`
+- **Configuration as code**: Define your tmux layout and setup steps in `.workmux.yaml`.

+The core principle is that **tmux is the interface**.
+If you already live in tmux, you shouldn't need to learn a new TUI app or separate interface to manage your work.
+With workmux, managing parallel development tasks, or multiple AI agents, is as simple as managing tmux windows.

 ## Features